 The FCA’s objective is to bring about fair market conduct and the right customer outcomes.
 Underpinning this objective is the Senior Managers and Certification Regime (SMCR), which is designed to create a formal link of accountability between individuals and the conduct of the firm.
 The SMCR provides clear rules and responsibilities for senior managers, certified staff and all other staff who will be subject to a set of rules governing their conduct.
-The FCA has made it clear, however, that it does not believe “one size fits all” when it comes to a firm’s culture.
+The FCA makes it clear, however, that it does not believe “one size fits all” when it comes to a firm’s culture and corporate governance.

 It has set a minimum expected standard but does not prescribe what a firm’s culture should be.
 This has left some wondering how to implement the seemingly intangible concept of cultural change.
 This is further compounded by the challenge of working out how it can be governed, monitored and measured.